-Christian received his Ph.D. in Scandinavian Languages and Literatures from the University of California, Berkeley where he will be a Lecturer in 2019 teaching a graduate seminar in translation.
+Christian received his Ph.D. in Scandinavian Languages and Literatures from the University of California, Berkeley where he is currently a lecturer.
 He earned his M.F.A. from the Warren Wilson M.F.A.
 Program for Writers, his M.Ed. from the George Washington University, and a B.A. in English from Bates College.
-His poems have appeared in journals such as New England Review, Meridian, and Smartish Pace, and he has been selected as a finalist for the Two Sylvias Chapbook Contest and the Iowa Review Poetry Award, as well as a semi-finalist for the Discovery/Boston Review Poetry Contest.
+A 2019 National Poetry Series Finalist, his poems have appeared in journals such as New England Review, Meridian, and Smartish Pace, and he has been selected as a finalist for the Two Sylvias Chapbook Contest and the Iowa Review Poetry Award, as well as a semi-finalist for the Discovery/Boston Review Poetry Contest.
 When not working on his own poems or manuscript, he serves as the poetry senior editor of the Cortland Review.
 Christian lives in San Francisco with his husband Michael and Atlee, their Cavalier King Charles Spaniel puppy.

 Christian’s translations from the Swedish include poetry by Jonas Modig in the Colorado Review and Kristofer Folkhammar in Queen Mob’s Tea House.
 He has also translated books by notable chefs including Roy Fares, Lisa Lemke, and Elisabeth Johansson, as well as the cyclist Johan Tell.

 Christian combined his interests in Swedish language and literature, translation, and poetry during his Ph.D. studies at the University of California, Berkeley, where he also taught courses in Swedish language, as well as Reading and Composition courses.